The legend of St. Ansell, a vicar who slayed the chaotic beast of the lake.

 The Originator's Order

-The state religion of Orlend, and a guide to living an orderly and virtuous life according to The Architect's plans.
+The longstanding state religion of the Jolundrian Empire who believe in an orderly life led by The Architect's plans.